gpucce/outliersvsfreq/README.md

 > **_NOTE:_** This runs all the fine-tuning for bert-base-uncased and all the experiment zeroing outliers out, it takes a long time to run.

-To then run all experiments in the paper except the bert-medium pretraining use
+Then run all experiments in the paper except the bert-medium pretraining use
 ```
 bash run_all.sh
 ```
+inspect the file to see which experiments are run.

 All the plots in the paper should be replicable using the `paper_plots.ipynb` notebook